Land tenure: Feudal tenure

 Historically, it was usual for there to be reciprocal duties and rights between lord and tenant.
 There were different kinds of tenure to fit various kinds of need.
 For instance, a military tenure might be by knight-service, requiring the tenant to supply the lord with a number of armed horsemen and ground troops.

 The fees were often lands, land revenue or revenue-producing real property, typically known as fiefs or fiefdoms.
-Over the ages and depending on the region a broad variety of customs did develop based on the same legal principle.
+Over the ages, and depending on the region, a broad variety of customs developed based on the same legal principle.
 The famous Magna Carta for instance was a legal contract based on the medieval system of land tenure.

 The concept of tenure has since evolved into other forms, such as leases and estates.

 Modes of ownership and tenure

 There is a great variety of modes of land ownership and tenure.

 Traditional land tenure

 Most of the indigenous nations or tribes of North America had differing notions of land ownership.
 Whereas European land ownership centered around control, Indigenous notions were based on stewardship.
 When Europeans first came to North America, they sometimes disregarded traditional land tenure and simply seized land, or they accommodated traditional land tenure by recognizing it as aboriginal title.
 This theory formed the basis for treaties with indigenous peoples.